Momijiichigo/tinymist/dev-status.md

 ## Next Steps

+### 🎯 High Priority (Ready for Implementation):
+Since the WASM build is now complete, these features can be implemented using the established patterns:

-1. **Enhance the WASM Implementation:**
+1. **Continue WASM Method Implementation:**
-   * Gradually reintroduce full language server functionality from `tinymist-core` into the WASM build.
-   * Fix conditional compilation in dependencies to support all needed features.
+   * Implement `goto_definition` and `find_references` using tinymist-query public APIs
+   * Add `folding_range` and `semantic_tokens_full` for better editor experience
+   * Focus on core LSP features that enhance Monaco Editor integration
+   * Use `DocumentSymbolRequest` pattern for other LSP request implementations

-2. **Improve TypeScript Integration:**
+2. **Enhance Browser Integration:**
-   * Add more LSP features like diagnostics, code actions, and formatting.
+   * Add more LSP features like diagnostics, code actions, and formatting
+   * Implement proper error handling and user feedback
-   * Create comprehensive documentation and examples.
+   * Create comprehensive documentation and examples

-3. **Testing:**
+3. **Testing and Validation:**
-   * Create a test harness for the Monaco integration.
+   * Create a test harness for the Monaco integration
-   * Develop example applications showing how to use the library.
+   * Develop example applications showing how to use the library
+   * Test performance and memory usage in browser environments

-4. **Publishing:**
+4. **Publishing and Distribution:**
-   * Prepare the package for npm publishing.
+   * Prepare the package for npm publishing
-   * Create a bundled demo for showcasing the capabilities.
+   * Create a bundled demo for showcasing the capabilities
+   * Write integration guides for different web editors

+### 🔧 Technical Implementation Notes:
+- **All dependencies are now WASM-compatible** - no more dependency issues!
+- **Use public APIs** from tinymist-query crates to avoid breaking changes
+- **Follow the DocumentSymbolRequest pattern** for implementing other LSP features
+- **Conditional compilation** structure is already in place for new features